esphome/esphome-docs/components/sprinkler.rst

         repeat_number: "Lawn Sprinkler Repeat"
         ...

-An added benefit of using :ref:`number <config-number>` components is that modified valve run durations, multiplier and repeat values can persist across resets/reboots of the ESP device.
-If this is your desired behavior, you should configure the :ref:`number <config-number>` components within your sprinkler controller configuration.
+An added benefit of using :doc:`number </components/number/index>` components is that modified valve run durations, multiplier and repeat values can persist across resets/reboots of the ESP device.
+If this is your desired behavior, you should configure the :doc:`number </components/number/index>` components within your sprinkler controller configuration.

-The sprinkler controller's implementation of the :ref:`number <config-number>` component is based on ESPHome's :doc:`/components/number/index`, supporting all of its :ref:`configuration variables <config-number>` in addition to a subset of the :doc:`Template Number Component's </components/number/template>` configuration variables, including:
+The sprinkler controller's implementation of the :doc:`number </components/number/index>` component is based on ESPHome's :doc:`/components/number/index`, supporting all of its :ref:`configuration variables <config-number>` in addition to a subset of the :doc:`Template Number Component's </components/number/template>` configuration variables,
+including:

 - ``initial_value`` (Defaults to 900 for valves, 1 for multiplier, 0 for repeat)
 - ``max_value`` (Defaults to 86400 for valves, 10 for multiplier and repeat)